Dental Crown and Bridge

 existed substantial clinical tests and examinations which

-confirm the high quality of zirconium oxide.
+confirm the high quality of zirconia.

 ALL PORCELAIN vs PORCELAIN FUSED TO METAL